 It’s worth noting that there are some obvious benefits to automation.
 Machines produce more consistent production levels.
 Machine-nailed pallets are also going to be of better and more consistent quality than pallets assembled by hand.
 Another significant benefit is that operating a nailing machine is easier for workers than building pallets by hand with a pneumatic nailing tool.
 Given the difficulty of finding labor, automation reduces wear and tear on workers.

-If you have not done business in the past with the manufacturer or their representative, ask for referrals from other customers, especially other customers who own the machine you are considering purchasing.
-Talk to other customers about their experience with the machine and the supplier.
+If you have not done business in the past with the manufacturer or their representative, ask for referrals to other customers – especially other customers who own the machine you are considering purchasing.
+Talk to the customers about their experience with the machine and the supplier.
 You may even want to visit a few locations to see the machinery in action.
 If you are going to make a significant investment in a nailing machine, it is worth it to see the machine in operation, especially with the kind of lumber you will use as well as the type of pallets you envision building.

 Be smart.
 Do the homework.
 There are many suppliers that can sell you a nailing machine to fit your company’s needs.
 You need to make sure that you find the right machine and the right supplier.